Generalizations of The Finite Height Criterion for Local Tabularity: Finite height criterion for the unimodal transitive case and general necessary conditions for local tabularity

 \hide{ \begin{definition} Let $L_0$ be a logic over $\Al$ such that $L_0^{\restr \AlB}$ is pretransitive for each $\AlB\subseteq \Al$.
 Then $L_0$ {\em admits the finite height criterion}, if for each of its extensions $L$, we have:

 \end{definition} }

 This definition is more technical than its unimodal analog.
-But it definitely deserves a consideration: if a polymodal logic admits the finite height criterion, then its locally tabular extensions have an explicit description, both syntactic and semantic. \improve{find good wording somewhere} We discuss polymodal examples of such logics in Sections \ref{sec:tuned} and \ref{sec:FHC}.
+But it definitely deserves a consideration: if a polymodal logic admits the finite height criterion, then its locally tabular extensions have an explicit description, both syntactic and semantic.
+We discuss polymodal examples of such logics in Sections \ref{sec:tuned} and \ref{sec:FHC}. \improve{find good wording somewhere}